-As Lutheran Church in Southern Africa we are a recipient and also fruit of Lutheran Churches doing Lutheran Missions.
-However since our inception as Lutheran Church in Southern Africa in 1967 - and even long before - we have also been an active agent of Lutheran Missions too.
-In my view the LCSA diocese in Botswana is a direct result of our beloved Lutheran Church in Southern Africa being involved in Lutheran missions beyond our national, cultural and familiar borders among the people like the San, but also amongst refugees in Dukwi.
+Lutheran Missions too.
+In my view the LCSA diocese in Botswana, but also the work in Swaziland are a direct result of our beloved Lutheran Church in Southern Africa being involved in Lutheran missions beyond our national, cultural and familiar borders among the people like the San, but also amongst refugees in Dukwi.
 This mission work continues the work beyond the racial boundaries of our Church members, which initially was carried out amongst Indians in Durban/Glencoe, but also in cooperation with Germans and N. Americans from the very inception.